lshpaner/data_science_for_everyone/README.md

 ### Acknowledgements
-Thank you Dr. Tarshizi and Erin Cooke for your guidance and collaboration on this project.
+Thank you Dr. Tarshizi and Erin Cooke for your collaboration on this project.
 Moreover, thank you to everyone involved as contributors to this repository.

 ### Reference
 Leonardi, P. & Contractor, N. (2018).
 Better People Analytics.
 Harvard Business Review.